 Before joining MRA Associates in 2005, Russ worked for ten years providing financial advice at Charles Schwab and Merrill Lynch.
 Russ also has 12 years of banking and trust experience in the Pacific Northwest.
 He began his career with a law firm in Seattle.
 Russ is a member of the Arizona Bar Association Probate and Trust Section, and a speaker on financial topics including succession planning and multi-generational wealth transfers for the Nevada Bar Association.
 Previously, he was a licensed member of the Washington Bar for 25 years.

 Russ helped establish and lead the Southwest Chapters of the Exit Planning Institute.
-He is a member of the Succession Advisors Roundtable (SAR) and is working toward earning the Chartered Advisor in Philanthropy (CAP®) designation.
+He is a member of the Succession Advisors Roundtable (SAR), Financial Planning Association of Greater Phoenix (FPA), Planned Giving Round Table of Arizona (PGRTAZ), and is working toward earning the Chartered Advisor in Philanthropy (CAP®) designation.
 Other community activities include being a professional advisor at the University Nevada Las Vegas (UNLV), Committee Member for the Arizona State University Foundation, and a mentor for the Arizona Endowment Building Institute (AEBI) with the Arizona Community Foundation (ACF).